-After waving goodbye to the beauty of Great Sand Dunes, my mom and I continued making our way north back towards Montana.
+After waving goodbye to the beauty of Great Sand Dunes, my mom and I continued making our way north back toward Montana.

 Our next stop was just outside Colorado Springs at the Garden of the Gods.
 Garden of the Gods is a large public park that is home to towering red rock formations.
 Its beauty is said to be “fit for the Gods,” thus how the park got its name.
 The geological features at Garden of the Gods are millions of years old; the shapes are a result of erosion while the color can be mostly attributed to the presence of iron in the rock.